The views expressed by the host on this program, documented to be almost always right 99.8% of the time.

 The Washington Post is where they want praise.

-The Washington Post is where they don't want to be ripped or criticized.
+The Washington Post is where they don't want to be ripped or criticized for people who live and work in Washington.

-So back to this stories.
+So back to the stories.

-Two patients have invoked Trump, including one patient who spoke at length about being disturbed that Trump can be so divisive and popular at the same time, said Howard Allison Howard, who practices in the district.
+Two patients have invoked Trump, including one patient who spoke at length about being disturbed that Trump can be so divisive and popular at the same time, said Howard, Allison Howard, who practices in the district.

-What had happened to Trump during his childhood, the patient wanted to know to make him such a bad person.
+What had happened to Trump during his childhood, the patient wanted to know, to make him such a bad person.

 Well, he stirred people up, the shrink said.